 Getting your results

-Applicants that pass the written examination may be invited for additional steps in the recruitment process, which may include:
+Applicants that pass the written examination may be invited for additional steps in the recruitment process.

 Please note: Passing the written examination or any other step does not guarantee selection for further steps.
 The hiring process can take anywhere from eight months to three years or more.
 The length of time depends on the number of applicants and the MTA's hiring needs.